os-hxfan/os-hxfan.github.io/index.md

 ### News!

-*2024/07*: Hongxiang will be joining the Computing Department at Imperial College as a Lecturer (equivalent to an Assistant Professor in the US system).
+*2024/07*: Hongxiang will be joining the Department of Computing at Imperial College London as a Lecturer (equivalent to an Assistant Professor in the US system).
 Welcome to inquire about Ph.D. and MRes opportunities!

 *2024/06*: Hongxiang is invited to serve as the session chair on the [DAC 2024](https://www.dac.com/).